ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

 a bench top covered with a paper towl to dry.
 Once no liquid is visible, DNA was re-suspended in 100ul of ddH20 and incubated at 65C for 5 mins.
 DNA concentrations and purity were measured using NanoDrop 2000 (Thermo Scientific).
+Samples were genotyped for Col4a5 mutation using forward primer 5’GCATAACCGGGACACTCACT3’ and reverse primer 5’GAGGACTTACCGCAGCCTCT3’ to capture construct knockin located in exon 1.
-Samples for genotyping met stringent quality standards of A260/280 ratio between 1.7 and 2.1.
-A minimum aliquot of 20ul at 20ng/ul concentrations were sent for genotyping.
+Samples for GigaMUGA genotyping met stringent quality standards of A260/280 ratio between 1.7 and 2.1.
+A minimum aliquot of 20ul at 20ng/ul concentrations were sent for genotyping for GigaMUGA.

+**X controlling element determination**

+See wiki…..

+-   DXMit16 Forward: 5’/FAM/CTGCAATGCCTGCTGTTTTA3’ DXMit16 Reverse: 5’
+    CCGGAGTACAAAGGGAGTCA3’

 **Genotyping with GigaMuga**